Jigsaw Puzzles for Teens

 Tips To Help Your Teen

-• I really recommend Ravensburger puzzles#Ad for teens.
+• Invest in good quality puzzles.
+I really recommend Ravensburger puzzles for teens #Ad.
 They have lasted much longer than any other type of puzzle we have used.
 In most of their puzzles, the pieces are unique, which means they only fit correctly into one place.
 You want a puzzle that will stand up to being enjoyed every year, so get a good quality puzzle.
-Cloudberries are a company that focus on beautiful, sturdy puzzles for teens and adults and also ship internationally from the UK - well worth a look.
+Cloudberries are another fantastic company that focus on beautiful, sturdy puzzles for teens and adults.
+They ship internationally from the UK - well worth a look.

 • Making it a team effort means that if your older child/teen finds puzzles challenging, it is more fun to sit down and work on it if everyone in the family is involved.
 From looking out the edge pieces, to building the edge, to sorting pieces into the different objects, to building each object... everyone can get involved at some point.